grafana/alloy/docs/sources/set-up/install/openshift.md

 * These steps assume you have a working OCP environment.
 * You can adapt the suggested policies and configuration to meet your specific needs and [security][] policies.

-## Configure Role-Based Access Control
+## Configure RBAC

-You must configure RBAC to allow secure access to Kubernetes and OCP resources.
+You must configure Role-Based Access Control (RBAC) to allow secure access to Kubernetes and OCP resources.

 1. Download the [rbac.yaml][] configuration file.
 This configuration file defines the OCP verbs and permissions for {{< param "PRODUCT_NAME" >}}.
 1. Review the `rbac.yaml` file and adapt as needed for your local environment.
 Refer to [Managing Role-based Access Control (RBAC)][rbac] topic in the OCP documentation for more information about updating and managing your RBAC configurations.